kuvamdazeus/Project_Manager/README.md

 # Project_Manager
+## you should have PyGithub and python3 installed

+### to install, write: python3 -m pip install PyGithub

 It is one of my favourite repos i ever published on github the script main.py is the main script, for it to use, you should enter your details in the configuration.txt